afroisalreadyinu/practical-ansible-intro/readme.md

 have to be copied to servers as-is.
 The last directory, `templates`, contains Jinja2 templates that need to be rendered before getting copied on to the server.

+Let's move the tasks above that installed packages into a role called `packages`, and use it in a playbook.
+You can find the playbook and the roles in the directory `example/part2`.
+The directory tree becomes rather convoluted even for the simplest role-based organization, but again, this is how Ansible rolls.
+Here is how `roles/packages/tasks/main.yml` looks: